Every website on the internet is hosted on a server, and most of the world’s servers are powered by fossil fuels.

 BEFORE

-The first thing we noticed on our old site that was energy intensive was our homepage, which had a looped slideshow of seven full bleed images ranging from 114KB to 798KB.
+The first thing we noticed on our old site that was energy intensive was our homepage, which had a looped slideshow of seven full screen images ranging from 114KB to 798KB.
 This drastically increased the site’s speed and load time resulting in high bounce rates.
 The old site also included various media such as reels, videos and animations, at an average of ~8MB per file.

 Old website homepage image (part of a slideshow)